Symphony No. 82 (Haydn): Nickname (The Bear)

 The symphony has long been popularly referred to as "the Bear".
-As with the nicknames of all Haydn's symphonies, it did not originate with the composer.
+As with the nicknames of almost all of Haydn's symphonies, it did not originate with the composer.
 Instead, the name derives from a recurring feature from the last movement (including its famous opening), in which Haydn imitates the tonality of bagpipes or Dudelsack: a low sustained drone, accentuated by a grace-note on the downbeat.
 This curious tonality prompted an 1829 piano arrangement of the symphony to be entitled "Danse de l'Ours," the earliest known printed appearance of the nickname.
 This is a reference to the music used to accompany dancing bears — a popular form of street entertainment.